The Midlife Crisis

 You Think About The Ending

 You start hurrying up on your bucket list.
-You find yourself talk often or think about the end being near.
 The ticking clock overwhelms you.
 You get a feeling of so much to do in so less time.

 You Feel Lost In Life